February 23rd, 2018

 A Journey to Rival the Odyssey

 “People sometimes refer to me as an explorer, but I am not.
-Those who follow maps are adventures, those who wrote the maps where the explorers.” – Karl Bushby
+Those who follow maps are adventurers, those who wrote the maps where the explorers.” – Karl Bushby

 Karl Bushby is attempting to be the first person to completely walk an unbroken path around the world.
 He began his quest, known as the Goliath Expedition, in 1998 at the tip of South America and is still on the move.
 He hopes to reach his home in England in the next few years.At journey’s end, he’ll have walked over 36,000 miles, through icy seas, mountains, and deserts, across four continents and two dozen countries.

 Forbidden Travels to the Forbidden City